BUYING A GRAMOPHONE - How do I test it before Purchase?

 If you email, I can give you details of efficient competent Gramophone Engineers.

-How to check your Turntable is revolving at 78 RPM
+TURNTABLE SPEED - How to check it is revolving at 78 RPM

 Below is a picture of a "Strobe Disc" which when placed on top of a turntable can be used to adjust it to 78 rpm.

-Please note this Disc is ONLY suitable for use in the UK and Countries where the electricity supply is 50 cycles/second, in America for instance it is 60 cycles/second.
+Please note this Disc is ONLY suitable for use in the UK & Countries where the electricity supply is 50 cycles/second, in America for instance it is 60 cycles/second.

 Although the speed of 78 was generally adopted in 1925, it was not finally standardized in the UK until the mid 1950's.
 With some manufacturers making records slightly faster than 78 I tend to set up a Gramophone just a bit faster than 78 rpm.